bertrandmartel/tableau-scraping/README.md

 [Try this on repl.it](https://repl.it/@bertrandmartel/TableauFilter)

+You can specify `dashboardFilter=True` in order to use `dashboard-categorical-filter` API instead of `categorical-filter-by-index` API

 #### Story points

 Some Tableau dashboard have storypoints where you can navigate.
 To list the storypoints and go to a specific storypoints: